Accurate Estimation of Mutual Information in High Dimensional Data: Results

-For this, we show in Fig.~\ref{fig:mnist_case_study} that, with $N = 2^{14}=16,384$ samples, the estimator works: reliable linear extrapolation to $\gamma=0$ yields $\hat I =3.13\pm 0.12$ within two error bars of true MI.
-A slight kink at $\gamma=4$ indicates that the estimator will underestimate for $N\lesssim 4\times10^{3}$.
-That the estimator requires more data than in Fig.~\ref{fig:subsampling_sufficiency} is because of the clustered, non-smooth structure of the data in the latent space.
-Thus reliable estimation on noisy-MNIST requires several thousand examples but not the hundreds of thousands traditional methods would need in 784 dimensions!
+With $N = 2^{14}=16{,}384$ samples, reliable linear extrapolation to $\gamma=0$ yields $\hat{I} =3.13\pm 0.12$ bits, within two error bars of the true MI (Fig.~\ref{fig:mnist_case_study}).
+A slight kink at $\gamma=4$ indicates that the estimator will underestimate for $N\lesssim 4\times10^{3}$, likely attributable to the clustered, non-smooth latent structure of digit classes rather than the ambient dimension.
+Reliable estimation on noisy MNIST thus requires several thousand examples---not the hundreds of thousands that traditional methods would need in 784 dimensions!

+\paragraph*{Evaluations III: Scaling to Natural Images, CIFAR-10/100.} We further validate the protocol on noisy versions of CIFAR-10 and CIFAR-100 \citep{krizhevsky2009learning}, where $K=3072$ ($32\times32$ RGB images).
+As with noisy MNIST, each sample consists of two views of the same class with independent noise applied, so the only shared information is class identity.
+The theoretical upper bound on MI is $\log_2 C$ bits, where $C$ is the number of classes, assuming classes are perfectly distinct.
+This assumption holds less cleanly for CIFAR than for MNIST due to similarity across some classes.